 Students apply to the Honors Program through the UF application.
 Decisions for Honors will be released with the UF admissions letter; the most important factors in the decision are Honors essays, academic record and test scores, and extracurricular involvement.
 The Honors Program offers special courses, advising, research and a dedicated residence hall.
 If a student is not chosen for the Honors Program initially, they may reapply after the freshman year.
 Learn more about Honors.

-How do you choose between summer/fall admissions?
+How do you choose between Summer/Fall admissions?

 When students apply, they are asked to designate the term in which they would like to start - Summer or Fall.
-While we try to accommodate these requests, there is limited space available in each term, so some students will be placed in the term outside of their choice.
+While we try to accommodate these requests, there is limited space available in each term, so some students will be offered admission to the term outside of their choice.
 If this term is not feasible, a student may request a term change.
 These are granted on a space-available basis and are often not decided upon until late April/early May.
 There is no difference in admissions criteria for either of the terms.
 Approximately 1/3 of the incoming freshman class begins in the summer, with the remainder beginning in the fall.

 Is a student's desired/intended major a factor in decisions?